Mila5847/GalleryMicroserviceArchitecture/README.md

 <a name="project-description"></a>
 ## Project Description
-The project is composed of 5 microservices: api-gateway service, exhibition service, and 3 low-level microservices of exhibition
+The project is developed using Java and IntelliJ IDEA Ultimate 2022.2.3.
+It is composed of 5 microservices: api-gateway service, exhibition service, and 3 low-level microservices of exhibition
 (painting service, sculpture service, gallery service).
 Each microservice has its own database.

 ### Domain-Driven Desing Model